OriPekelman/grape-slate/README.md

 * Add option to change or remove the sample id field (eg. `_id` vs `id`)
 * What if someone does not use JSON?!?
 * ~~Create sample response for list endpoints (array)~~
-* Add support for writing the blueprint to disk
+* Add support for writing the document to disk
 * Add an option to include root in json

 ## Contributing